-Running in the heat can be challenging, but many experts agree that these summer runs are necessary to build speed and endurance and meet your goals.
+Running in the heat can lead to some challenging runs, but many experts agree that these summer runs are necessary to build speed and endurance and meet your goals.
 However, you don't have to suffer on every hot weather run.
 Tailoring your run and gear for the rising mercury can help you run smarter and happier, not harder.

 Dress light for the weather